Snapchat Cheating Signs: The Hidden Red Flags

 Disappearing Messages and Auto-Delete Settings

 By default, Snaps (photo and video messages) disappear after they are viewed.
 Chat messages can be set to delete after viewing or after 24 hours.
-But Snapchat also lets users customize these settings on a per-conversation basis.
+Snapchat also lets users customize these settings on a per-conversation basis.

 What to look for: In any chat, tapping the person's name or the settings icon at the top reveals the "Delete Chats" setting.
 If it is set to "After Viewing" rather than "24 Hours After Viewing," someone has chosen the most aggressive auto-delete option.
 Cheaters prefer "After Viewing" because it ensures nothing persists in the chat window for even a day.